agraef/raptor7/README.md

 Second, Raptor includes some hard-wired MIDI bindings for the Launch Control which let you switch the target Raptor instance for MIDI control easily and quickly.
 To do this, press (and hold) the "Device Hold" button, while you push one of the "Device Select" (left/right) buttons to cycle through the Raptor instances, or the "Device Bank" buttons labeled 1-8 to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected).

-#### AKAI Professional MIDIMIX Support
+#### AKAI Professional MIDIMIX

 The [AKAI MIDIMIX][] is another popular (and more budget-friendly) controller which has a very similar layout to the Launch Control XL.
 Raptor includes support for this device as well, consisting of a MIDI mapping and some hard-wired bindings for switching Raptor instances.
 These assume that the device uses the factory configuration.
+A description of the mapping can be found in the midimix.map file in the data directory.
+To use this mapping, copy the file to midi.map and make sure that the MIDIMIX is connected to Pd's second MIDI input.

 Note that this mapping is a bit quirky because the MIDIMIX has less buttons.
 In particular, it lacks a dedicated device select button, so the SOLO button is used as a kind of shift button for selecting Raptor instances instead.
-A description of the mapping can be found in the midimix.map file in the data directory.
-To use this mapping, copy the file to midi.map and make sure that the MIDIMIX is connected to Pd's second MIDI input.
+To do this, press (and hold) the SOLO button, while you push the BANK LEFT and RIGHT buttons to cycle through the Raptor instances, or the REC ARM buttons labeled 1-8 to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected).

-#### Hercules DJ Control Support
+#### Hercules DJ Control

 [Hercules](https://www.hercules.com) offers an entire series of DJ controllers which can be used with Raptor.
-True to the nature of this very interesting class of devices, the Raptor implementation supports multiple decks and offers some fancy performance controls that are not readily available on other control surfaces.
+True to the nature of this very interesting class of devices, the Raptor implementation supports multiple decks and offers some fancy performance controls that are not readily available on the other control surfaces.
 However, I only have the DJ Control Inpulse 200 MK2 available for testing at the time of this writing, thus support for these devices is still experimental.
 Please check the comments at the beginning of the MIDI mapping in data/djcontrol.map for details.

 ## Quirks and Limitations